 The Group recognises a right-of-use asset and a lease liability at the lease commencement date.
-The Group elects not to recognise right-of-use assets and lease liabilities for short-term or low-value leases, such as leases of office and IT equipment.
+The Group elects not to recognise rightof-use assets and lease liabilities for short-term or low-value leases.
 The Group continues to expense lease payments associated with these leases on a straight-line basis.